 Fabrizio Plessi The Golden Age

-The work of contemporary master Fabrizio Plessi is celebrated in two exhibitions: a large retrospective in the rooms of Ca’ Pesaro and a spectacular installation in the windows of Museo Correr in Piazza San Marco.
+The work of contemporary master Fabrizio Plessi is celebrated with a spectacular installation in the windows of Museo Correr in Piazza San Marco.

 Evoking his Waterfire installation from twenty years ago in the same rooms, he creates a surprising and fascinating dialogue with the gold of the mosaics in the Basilica of San Marco – enhanced by Michael Nyman’s music – to once again highlight the city’s link with the brilliance of the noblest material and the infinite refractions of light.Born in Reggio Emilia in 1940, Fabrizio Plessi attended the art high school and the Accademia di Belle Arti di Venezia, where he later held the Chair of Painting.
 In 1968 his work began to focus on the theme of water, which he explored and transformed in installations, films, videos and performances.
 Plessi’s work has appeared at various editions of the Venice Biennale.
 Bronx in particular, presented at the 42nd edition, is considered one of his major works.
 In 1993 he received the Miró Medal from UNESCO.
 At the